 The Malbunka – STAGE 3

-This is a new stage over a very rugged and spectacular section of the Larapinta Trail, in some ways similar to stage 2 (but a little bit easier).
+A spectacular stage that was first raced in 2021 and is often a highlight for many runners.
+It covers a very rugged and remote section of the Larapinta Trail, in some ways similar to Stage 2 (but a little bit easier).

 |Start location:||Birthday Waterhole track / Red Centre Way road junction – 40mins drive from Alice Springs|